addr/dotfiles-v3/README.md

 SKHD is primarily used to assign hotkeys to Yabai.
 It is the other component to providing an i3-like experience on Mac OS.

+#### Karabiner Elements

+#### Contexts

+A fast app switcher on steroids, and well worth the money.
+This allows me to arbitrarily switch windows at ease by using a keyboard shortcut and searching for a window.
+A bonus is being able to use Vim navigation within the app switcher.

 #### Calculator (Numi)

 Yeah, you can use the built in MacOS calculator, or do the basic stuff in Spotlight, but for anything more Numi is awesome.